Frequently Asked Questions

 Vendors get a third-party evaluation of their capabilities ability to address adversary behaviors, as described by ATT&CK.
 These evaluations are not ATT&CK certifications, nor are they a guarantee that you are protected against the adversary we are emulating.
 Adversary behavior changes over time.
 The evaluations provide vendors with insight and confidence into how their capabilities map to ATT&CK techniques.
 Equally important, because we are publicly releasing the results, we enable their customers, and potential customers, to understand how to utilize their tools to defend ATT&CK-categorized behaviors.

 Are vendors paying to perform evaluations?

 Yes.
 There was significant demand for unbiased ATT&CK evaluations and we needed to create a mechanism to open up evaluations to the security vendor market.
-Participating companies understand that all results will be publicly released, which is true to our mission of providing objective insight.

 What information was available to participants?